krolov/test-task/README.md

 ## Description
 The archive contains the basic version of our monorep There are several projects for now.
-You need to use projects `stocks-2` for the backend part and `web` for the frontend part.
+You need to use projects `graph` for the backend part and `web` for the frontend part.
 We use nx.dev to control this repository.
 ## Setup
 We use yarn package manager.
 If you have not, you need to install it.